RuthaPrasad/Online-Drawing-Tool/README.md

-# WebTechProject
+# Online Drawing Tool
-Techie Doodles by Rutha and Nikitha (3rd sem CS D section)
+(Techie Doodles by Rutha and Nikitha (3rd sem CS D section))

+Implemented a online drawing tool using HTML and Java Script and Web Technology.

 1)
 To run the project , you must create a mysql database in your xampp/apache server.